rishivishwanath/rishivishwanath/README.md

 # 👋 Hello, I'm Rishi Vishwanath

 ## 💼 About Me
-I'm a passionate Computer Science Engineering student at PES University with a focus on backend development, machine learning, and distributed systems.
+I'm a passionate Computer Science Engineering student at PES University with a focus on Data Structures and Algorithms, machine learning, and Big Data.
 I thrive on solving complex problems and building scalable applications that create meaningful impact.

 ## 🎓 Education
 - **B.Tech in Computer Science Engineering** at PES University, RR Campus (2022-2026)